vivekagr/AWS-SAA-C02-Course/README.md

 parameter store.
 - Tied closely to IAM, can use
   - Long term credentials such as access keys.
-  - Short term use of IAM roles.
+  - Short term use of IAM roles

+Retrieve parameter and its value: `aws ssm get-parameters --names /my-cat-app/dbstring --profile iamadmin-general`
+- will get json with Name, Type, Value, Version, LastModifiedDate, ARN
+- encrypted value will be presented as encrypted
+- if we use `--with-decryption`, then encrypted parameter values will be decrypted (same for command below)

+Retrieve entire hierarchy: `aws ssm get-parameters-by-path --path /my-cat-app/ --profile iamadmin-general`
+- will get json with all parameters in that hierarchy

 ### System and Application Logging on EC2

+Remember:
+- CloudWatch is for metrics
+- CloudWatch Logs is a subset of CloudWatch, aimed at storing, managing and visualizing any logging data
-CloudWatch and CloudWatch Logs cannot natively capture data inside an instance.
+- CloudWatch and CloudWatch Logs **cannot natively capture data inside an EC2 instance**

-CloudWatch Agent is required for OS visible data.
-It sends this data into CW For CW to function, it needs configuration and permissions in addition to having the CW agent installed.
+**CloudWatch Agent** is required for OS visible data.
+It sends this data into CW.

+For CW to function, it needs **configuration and permissions** in addition to having the CW agent installed.

 The CW agent needs to know what information to inject into CW and CW Logs.

 The agent also needs some permissions to interact with AWS.
-This is done with an IAM role as best practice.
+- **This is done with an IAM role as best practice.**
-The IAM role has permissions to interact with CW logs.
+- The IAM role has permissions to interact with CW logs.
-The IAM role is attached to the instance which provides the instance and anything running on the instance, permissions to manage CW logs.
+- The IAM role is attached to the instance which provides the instance and anything running on the instance, permissions to manage CW logs.

 The data requested is then injected in CW logs.